driusan/de/USAGE.md

 executed as a shell command and the output to stdout from that command will replace the currently selected text.

+The top of the window has a tag line that you can use as a scratch space for writing commands without affecting the content of the current file.
+Typing in the tag line always acts like it's in Insert mode, with the exception that the return key works as if it were in Normal mode and either opens or executes the current word or selected text.
+You can access the tagline either by pointing to it (focus follows pointer, you don't need to click) or typing the ; key. ; will just give focus to the tag line, and : will give it focus as well as moving the cursor to the end and appending a space.
+This means that you can type, for instance, :Save<Enter> to save the current file.

+Note to Plan 9 users: you can *not* change the filename by editing it in the tagline and putting.
+The filename there is only for reference, and updated when a new file is opened if the current filename happens to be a prefix.
+There is currently no way to change the filename and save the file to another name.

 Currently understood commands:
 Get (or Discard): Reload the current file from disk and discard changes Put (or Save): Save the current character buffer to disk, overwriting the existing file.